Skyler White: Post-Breaking Bad

 Two months after the events of Breaking Bad, Francesca Liddy uses a payphone to receive a call from Saul Goodman, who had been hiding under the name Gene Takavic in Omaha, Nebraska.
-Francesca tells him that Skyler received a deal from the authorities in exchange for the GPS coordinates of the bodies of Hank and Gomez, as Walt had planned and hoped.
+Francesca tells him that Skyler received a deal from the authorities in exchange for the GPS coordinates of the bodies of Hank and Gomez, as Walt had hoped.

+Series creator Vince Gilligan speculated in an interview that after the events of the series, Skyler found a better romantic partner and is living a happier life.

 Reception

 For her performance as Skyler, Anna Gunn received critical acclaim.
 For her portrayal, Gunn won two consecutive Primetime Emmy Awards for Outstanding Supporting Actress in a Drama Series in 2013 and 2014.
 In 2014, her performance in the episode "Ozymandias" was named as one of the best performances on television on various critics lists.
 She also won the Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Drama Series in 2014.

 The character drew an extremely negative reception from some viewers, and Gunn was often subject to social media criticism and bullying.
 The online harassment and threats became so bad that Gunn became concerned for her own physical safety, prompting her to write an op-ed published in The New York Times describing some of these incidents.

 Matt Zoller Seitz of Vulture considers her to be the Breaking Bad equivalent of Better Call Saul character Chuck McGill, a character that received similar disdain from audiences.